Ready or not, here they come!

 What are the chances of survival for a baby born at 32 weeks?

-Research suggests that the baby born at 32 weeks survival rate is around 99.5%.
+Research suggests that the survival rate for a baby born at 32 weeks is around 99.5%.

 Although they’ll still be little, with a lot more growing to do in a short amount of time, a 32-week-old baby has done a lot of the important stuff inside you already.

 Will a baby be OK born at 32 weeks?

 The long-term prognosis for babies born at 32 weeks is that the vast majority will go on to live “healthy and normal” lives.